Internships

 Garden 2 Market Internship

-When we understand where our food comes from, and where it goes, we can make better decisions about what we buy and eat!
-This internship is for anyone interested in our food system and covers topics from growing to selling and eating.
-During their time in the program interns work in our garden learning about horticulture, composting, and the social and community aspects of a garden.
+During their time in the program, interns work in our garden learning about horticulture, composting, and the social and community aspects of a garden.
 They spend time exploring food justice issues and learning about the business of running a weekly farm stand: learning everything from ordering and pricing to stocking the table and completing a sale.
 They gain communication skills and become advocates for healthy eating in their community.
 The internship includes many chances to taste and cook new foods and recipes- because no internship about food is complete without eating!

 Special Thanks To: